-- A. Directors agree that by their example both within the Board of Directors and publicly that they will strive to achieve a positive public perception of NHEC and the Board of Directors. - B. Directors understand that they must at all times maintain compliance with each of the Director qualifications required by Article IV Section 2 of the Bylaws. - C. Directors understand that NHEC is a member-owned organization and that their individual connections to, and engagement with, the members and communities which NHEC serves are important to NHEC's self-governance. - D. Directors value an effective NHEC team and agree to prepare for all meetings and to support the Board of Directors process with commitments of time, attention and courtesy. - E. Directors understand the impact that their comments and decisions can have on colleagues, staff, members, and the community and will act accordingly. - F. Directors value the judgment, views and factual observations of all Directors and will allow ample opportunity for every Director to be heard on any matter under Board of Director consideration and will listen carefully to the input from other Directors. - G. Directors should strive to be open-minded and keep disagreements on single issues from carrying over into other issues. - H. Directors should work to understand and respect the concerns and interests of members, employees, and other Directors.
+- A. Directors agree that by their example both within the Board of Directors and publicly that they will strive to achieve a positive public perception of New Hampshire Electric Cooperative (NHEC) and the Board of Directors. - B. Directors understand that they must at all times maintain compliance with each of the Director qualifications required by Article IV Section 2 of the Bylaws. - C. Directors understand that NHEC is a member-owned organization and that their individual connections to, and engagement with, the members and communities which NHEC serves are important to NHEC's self-governance. - D. Directors value an effective NHEC team and agree to prepare for all meetings and to support the Board of Directors process with commitments of time, attention and courtesy. - E. Directors understand the impact that their comments and decisions can have on colleagues, staff, members, and the community and will act accordingly. - F. Directors value the judgment, views and factual observations of all Directors and will allow ample opportunity for every Director to be heard on any matter under Board of Director consideration and will listen carefully to the input from other Directors. - G. Directors should strive to be open-minded and keep disagreements on single issues from carrying over into other issues. - H. Directors should work to understand and respect the concerns and interests of members, employees, and other Directors. - I. Directors are elected representatives of members and have the right to inform members of their activities and positions on issues that affect the members.